jayjamero/react-redux-starter/README.md

 * `gulp dist` - Create a release candidate

 ## TODO - The road to Isomorphism
-Aiming too be an *isomorphic* starter framework
+Aiming to be an *isomorphic* starter framework
 1. Migrate build to Webpack
 2. Create auto sprite pipeline for SASS
 3. Setup Express